 I searched hundreds of homemade costume ideas, but couldn’t decide on one both my daughter and I liked that I’d actually be able to make.
 Until I downloaded a background photo of a peacock to my iPhone.
 Inspiration!
 I don’t know what made me think I could make a peacock, but I went ahead with the idea anyway.
 Pinterest and Coolest-Homemade-Costumes.com provided enough ideas for me to start sketching what the costume would look like and making a list of necessary supplies.

-I’m a graphic designer, but I’m not very good with pencil and paper.
+I’m a guitar junkie and graphic designer, but I’m not very good with pencil and paper.
 Still, I could see the end result in my mind’s eye, and that vision was enough to get me going.
 I headed off to Walmart, Hobby Lobby and a couple of other places to collect my supplies:

 Knotted, No-Sew Tutu